shan8851/hooked-on-react-docs/README.md

 The documentation is created to help you understand and make the most out of each hook.
 It includes basic examples, API descriptions, and general usage patterns.

 This documentation is built using [Nextra](https://nextra.vercel.app/), a Next.js and MDX powered, no-code site generator.
+If you haven't used and and are a fan of Next and MDX, I highly recommend checking it out.

 ## Viewing the Documentation